-One of the big surprises of this round came from Tarantula, who proposed a film by ..
-Abel Ferrara(Bad Lieutenant, The King of New York, DSK), dedicated to… Pasolini.
-Now that is certainly a scandalous project with a precious artistic contribution by Igor Gabriel.
-As a co-production, Belgian technicians and post-production companies will work on this adventure, telling the story of Pasolini’s last day through a kaleidoscope of images about his life, his fantasies, his films and projects.
-The Italian director will be played by Willem Dafoe(Spiderman, Antichrist), who is not only a fantastic actor but also the spitting image of Pasolini and who has been living in Rome for several years.
+One of the big surprises of this session was offered to us by Tarantula who proposed us a film… byAbel Ferrara(Bad Lieutenant, The King of New-York, DSK) dedicated to… Pasolini.
+This is a sulphurous project to which Igor Gabriel will bring his precious artistic contribution.
+As a co-production, Belgian technicians and post-production companies will obviously participate in this adventure that narrates the last day of Pasolini’s life through a kaleidoscope of images of his life, his fantasies, his films and his projects.
+The Italian director will be played by Willem Dafoe(Spiderman, Antichrist) who is not only a great actor: he is also Pasolini’s look-alike and has been living in Rome for many years.

 The other prestigious minority co-production at the end of the season is the work of Scope Pictures, which brought to Belgium Une Suite Française, which was initially to be shot in Eastern Europe.
 The cast is dazzling: Michelle Williams(My Week with Marylin, Blue Valentine), Kristin Scott Thomas(In the House, Only God Forgives ) and Matthias Schoenaerts(Rundskop, De Rouille et d’Os).
 Of the 41 days of shooting that began on June 24, 26 are confirmed in Wallonia under the direction of Saul Dibb, who already has The Duchess on his résumé.